 Insurance contracts have an “implied covenant of good faith.”
 This means that, although it may not be explicitly written in your policy, the insurance company is required to practice good faith measures and treat you honestly and fairly in your claim.
 Insurance companies are required to abide by state laws and strict insurance codes and if they fail to act in good faith, you have the grounds for a bad faith insurance lawsuit.

 Unfortunately, despite laws and regulations, there are insurance companies that act to protect their own interests.
-Especially common when there are extensive or widespread damages like from natural disasters, some insurance providers will try to minimize what they will have to pay out on claims.
-With underlying competing interests, it is extremely common for there to be disputes in a claim, and also why laws exist to protect against bad faith tactics.
+Especially common when there are extensive or widespread damages like natural disasters, some insurance providers will try to minimize what they will have to pay out on claims.
+With underlying competing interests, it is extremely common for there to be disputes in a claim, and also why laws exist to protect against bad faith claim tactics.

 Examples of Acts in Bad Faith by Insurance: